abhinavellath/MERN-MovieApp-3-Tier/README.md

 1. **AWS Configuration**

-An AWS Instance was created with all nessecary configurations and limitations to serve as the master machiene for the project.
+An AWS Instance was created with all nessecary configurations and limitations to serve as the master machine for the project.

 2. **Containerisation with docker**